-Our supply chain consists mainly of services rather than goods, with one of the highest risk areas being associated with our building and maintenance activities.
-We cannot categorically say if our supply chain stretches outside of the United Kingdom, however we do ensure that those we directly contract with are based in the United Kingdom.
+Our supply chain consists mainly of works and services rather than goods, with one of the highest risk areas being associated with our building and maintenance activities.
+We believe that our wider supply chain most likely stretches outside of the United Kingdom, although all of the suppliers that AGL has direct contract with are based in the United Kingdom.